-I have an Amazon Elastic Compute Cloud (Amazon EC2) instance that is running Amazon Linux, Red Hat Enterprise Linux (RHEL), CentOS, or Ubuntu.
-How do I configure the ATOP and SAR monitoring tools to collect granular data about process utilization?
+I have an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Amazon Linux, Red Hat Enterprise Linux (RHEL), CentOS, or Ubuntu.
+I want to configure the ATOP and SAR monitoring tools to collect granular data about process usage.

 Short description

 ATOP and SAR monitoring tools aren't configured on standard Amazon Machine Images (AMIs).
-You can install these monitoring tools on Amazon Linux, RHEL, CentOS, or Ubuntu Linux-based distributions.
-Enabling ATOP and SAR monitoring provides a more granular view into the instance's process utilization with a 30-day retention history.
+However, you can install the monitoring tools on distributions based on Amazon Linux, RHEL, CentOS, SUSE Linux Enterprise Server (SLES), or Ubuntu Linux.

 Resolution